SohailaKandil/Developing-an-Arabic-Sign-Language-model.-/README.md

 the categorical cross-entropy loss function, which is com- monly used for classifying non-binary models that differ- entiate between three or more classes.
-10. Model fitting: In this step, as shown in figure 7, we initiate the training process by inputting the data into the model and performing forward propagation and backward propa- gation multiple times.
+10. Model fitting: In this step, we initiate the training process by inputting the data into the model and performing forward propagation and backward propa- gation multiple times.
 For this particular project, we con-